Applications for 2018 opening in 2017

-The Travel Award application deadline is Thursday, 3 December 2015.
 The program is intended to sponsor individuals who have through their research, teaching or clinical activities demonstrated professional and scientific interest in the field of schizophrenia research.
 Candidates must indicate their interest in schizophrenia research and, if possible, provide evidence of continuing and future involvement and activity in the field.

 Individuals must be graduate students, residents, fellows, or new/young faculty members who have completed their last training within 5 years.
 Candidates who are members of an ethnic minority group underrepresented in biomedical science areas are strongly encouraged to apply.